sreenivasulu-sreerama/usb-ubuntu20/README.md

 Usage:
 =====
-Usage: ./ubuntu-iso-to-disk <path-to-ubuntu-iso> <target-device OR disk-image-filename>
+Usage: ./ubuntu-iso-to-disk <path-to-ubuntu-iso> <target-device OR disk-image-filename><br/>
-   target-device is argument of format /dev/sd* disk-image-filename is meant to be consumed by a VM
+   target-device is argument of format /dev/sd*<br/>
+   disk-image-filename is meant to be consumed by a VM<br/>